haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

 ### So, what are the real advantages of asynchronous code?

+* Asynchronous tasks can use **less memory**.
+* On Linux, a thread's memory use starts at `20 KiB`, counting both user and kernel space.
+  - Futures can be much smaller.
+* Asynchronous tasks are **faster to create**.
+* On Linux, creating a thread takes around `15us`.
+  Spawning an asynchronous task takes around `300 ns`.
+* **Context switches are faster** between asynchronous tasks than between operating system threads,
+  `0.2 us` versus `1.7 us` on Linux.
+However, these are best-case numbers for each: if the switch is due to `I/O` readiness, both costs rise to `1.7 us`.
+  - Whether the switch is between threads or tasks on different processor cores also makes a big difference:
+  - communication between cores is very slow.

+* This gives us a hint as to what sorts of problems asynchronous code can solve.
+For example, an asynchronous server might use less memory per task and thus be able to handle more simultaneous connections.
+  - This is probably where asynchronous code gets its reputation for being "good for I/O."
+* Or, if your design is naturally organized as many independent tasks communicating with each other, then *low per-task costs*, *short creation times*, and *quick context switches* are all important advantages.
+  - This is why chat servers are the classic example for asynchronous programming, but multi player games and network routers would probably be good uses too.
+* In other situations, the case for using async is less clear.
+If your program has a pool of threads doing heavy computations or sitting idle waiting for `I/O` to finish.
+The advantages listed earlier are probably not a big influence on its performance.
+  You'll have to optimize your computation, find a faster net connection, or do something else that actually affects the limiting factor.

 * In practice, every account of implementing high-volume servers that we could find emphasized the importance of measurement, tuning, and a relentless campaign to